 Correlation analysis proves that overall outcomes of the SAT and OSP (test in Czech, on which GAP is based) tests are highly correlated, either by means of rank Spearman correlation (0,739) or the common Pearson correlation (0,761).

 Statistical Report: Concurrent validity of the GAP and the SAT (PDF)

-The number of universities that use the Test of General Academic Prerequisites (GAP) is growing.
 The result of this test does not depend on knowledge, but primarily on the applicant’s basic ability to learn.
 More depends on the qualities of the applicant.
 Unlike tests concerned with the knowledge of a subject, the GAP result is much less affected by the type and quality of school or whether the applicant had a good or bad teacher in the given subject.
 Thus, the GAP test is more reliable.

 This test is not similar to subject tests or tests of “general knowledge”.
 Rather, the test that Scio developed is derived from the GRE (Graduate Record Examinations, see www.ets.org) test model, which has been used in tertiary education in the United States since 1966.